Emperor Daowu of Northern Wei: Late reign

+The entire government came under a spell of terror.
+The only persons immune from this treatment were said to be the minister Cui Hong and his son Cui Hao, who were said to avoid the disaster by never offending or flattering the emperor—both of which could have brought disaster.

+At this time, because of omens that there would be a rebellion, Emperor Daowu executed many of his ministers to try and avert the foretold rebellion.
+Tuoba Yi had earlier been involved in a rebellion against Emperor Daowu, but due to his merits in creating Northern Wei, Emperor Daowu had pardoned him.
+Tuoba Yi was worried that Emperor Daowu would execute him for this earlier rebellion, and so he planned to flee, but he was caught and executed.

 In fall 409, Emperor Daowu resolved to create Tuoba Si crown prince.
 Because of the Tuoba traditional custom of executing the designated heir's mother, he ordered Tuoba Si's mother Consort Liu to commit suicide.
 He explained his reasons to Crown Prince Si, who, however, could not stop mourning for his mother, and Emperor Daowu became very angry, and he summoned the crown prince.
 Crown Prince Si, in fear, fled out of Pingcheng.

 At this time, however, Emperor Daowu would suffer death at another son's hand.
 When he was young, when he had visited Helan tribe, he saw his maternal aunt (Princess Dowager Helan's sister), who was very beautiful, and he asked to have her as a concubine.
 Princess Dowager Helan refused—but not under the rationale that it would be incest, but rather that the younger Lady Helan had already had a husband and was too beautiful—citing a saying that beautiful things were often poisonous.
-Without Princess Dowager Helan's knowledge, he assassinated the younger Lady Helan's husband and took her as a concubine, and in 394 she bore him a son, Tuoba Shao (拓拔紹), whom he later created the Prince of Qinghe.
+Without Princess Dowager Helan's knowledge, he assassinated the younger Lady Helan's husband and took her as a concubine.
+In 394, they had a son, Tuoba Shao (拓拔紹), whom he later created the Prince of Qinghe.
 Tuoba Shao was said to be a reckless teenager, who often visited the streets in commoner disguises, and often robbed travelers and strip them naked for fun.
 When Emperor Daowu heard this, he punished Tuoba Shao by hanging him upside down in a well, only pulling him out as he neared death.
 In fall 409, Emperor Daowu had an argument with Consort Helan, and he imprisoned her and planned to execute her, but it was dusk at the time, and he hesitated.
 Consort Helan secretly sent a messenger to Tuoba Shao, asking him to save her.
 At night, Tuoba Shao, then 15, entered the palace and killed Emperor Daowu.
 The next day, however, the imperial guards arrested and killed Tuoba Shao and Consort Helan, and Tuoba Si took the throne as Emperor Mingyuan.